DinoTools/pysslscan/README.rst

 It can be used as a library in other software projects and provides a command-line tool to get started.

-You can find more information in the [documentation](http://pysslscan.readthedocs.org/).
+You can find more information in the `documentation`_.

 **State:** Version 0.1 is a proof of concept to write a SSL scanner based on the cryptography package and it looks very promising.